sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 After going over lost so research papers on epidemiology and machine learning, I concluded that the easiest way to analysis/predict the forecast would be using using [SciPy's](https://scipy.org/) [`curve_fit`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html) function.
 To `curve_fit` one Logistic Function & two Gaussian Function for total cases & new case <?>.

-This will is very common approach used in datasets that follows an Epi curve [^10] as an example [Tim Churches]()
+This will is very common approach used in datasets that follows an Epi curve [^10] as an example [Dr. Tim Churches](https://timchurches.github.io/blog/posts/2020-02-18-analysing-covid-19-2019-ncov-outbreak-data-with-r-part-1/#estimating-changes-in-the-effective-reproduction-number)  took the Epi curve of MERS virus, which had a mean of 7.6 and a SD of 3.4 `curve fitted`

+The graph above shows Hubei province's COVID-19 cases mapped to an
 ![enter image description here](https://timchurches.github.io/blog/posts/2020-02-18-analysing-covid-19-2019-ncov-outbreak-data-with-r-part-1/analysing-covid-19-2019-ncov-outbreak-data-with-r-part-1_files/figure-html5/Cori_parametric_si_model_fit_hubei-1.png)
-The graph above shows Hubei province's COVID-19 cases mapped to an Epi curve of MERS virus, which had a mean of 7.6 and a SD of 3.4

 ***Data output of Stationarity test based on the function below***